sertansenturk/tdd_demo/README.md

 pip install tox
 ```

 We created a [`tox.ini` file](tox.ini) to configure the automation, i.e. unit tests, code styling, linting, Docker setup.
-We also make the checks on Python versions from `3.5` to `3.7`.
+We make the checks on whichever Python versions installed locally from `3.5` to `3.7`.

 Having set the `tox.ini` file, calling `tox` is trivial:

 ```bash
 tox
 ```

+After running `tox`, a coverage report will be created in the folder `htmlcov`.
+You can inspect the report in the browser of your choice.

 ## Continuous integration